How to Reverse Fatty Liver Disease Naturally.

 Sparkling water squeezed with lime or lemon.

-Fresh fruit juices unsweetened.
+Fresh fruit juices, unsweetened.

 Herbal teas, such as mint, chamomile, or dandelion root tea.